API documentation

 • lng – longitude of the point in degree

-• lat – latitude in degree
+• lat – latitude of the point in degree

 Returns: